Helsinki Airport: New cargo terminal

 The construction of a new freight terminal (35000 m2) began in March 2015.
 The capacity of the terminal is being expanded to accommodate the growing freight capacity that will be provided by Finnair's Airbus A350 XWB fleet.
-Finnair's freight operations will continue in the current location until relocation to the new freight terminal in spring 2017.
+Finnair's freight operations will continue in the current location until relocation to the new freight terminal in the spring of 2017.

 Contextual engine

 Part of the rehaul of Helsinki Airport has included the development of a contextual engine that uses artificial intelligence to digest passenger data in ways that make passing through the airport a more pleasant experience.
 The benefits come from an array of small improvements; for example, digital signs change language according to the nationalities of those getting off a flight.
 Passengers are also continuously kept abreast of how long it will take them to reach their gates or pass through security control.
 Monocle named the contextual engine built by technology firm Reaktor as one of the top transportation innovations of 2018.